 Torqeedo

-Electric pod and sail drives
+Electric pod drive and sail drive

 Several manufacturers are now making electric pod and sail drives.
 These electric drive systems are more efficient and can save space onboard.